gitlab-sshd

 {{< /history >}}

-is a standalone SSH server
+gitlab-sshd is a standalone SSH server

 written in Go.
 It is as a lightweight alternative to OpenSSH.
 It is provided as part of the

-package and handles SSH operations.
+gitlab-shell package and handles SSH operations.

-While OpenSSH uses a restricted shell approach, gitlab-sshd
+While OpenSSH uses a restricted shell approach, gitlab-sshd:

 - Functions as a modern multi-threaded server application.